batis-installer/batis/doc/packaging.rst

    * :file:`metadata.json` - a JSON object containing information about your application, including:

+     - ``name`` - the human readable name of your application.
+     - ``byline`` - a very brief description of your application, which will be displayed below the name in the installer.
+     - ``icon`` - the relative path to an icon file within your application directory.
+This will be displayed at 48x48 pixels in the installer.
      - ``commands`` - list of objects, each with 'name' and 'target' keys.
        ``target``, a path relative to the root of your application directory, will be symlinked as ``name`` to a location on :envvar:`PATH`.